 The Organisational Change, DSG & Schools Reserve has been established to help meet the costs of the Council's change programmes and associated costs, to hold balanced held by Schools under the delegation scheme and residual balance on the Dedicated Schools Grant.
 The Schools element of £2.208m comprises the unspent revenue balances held by schools in surplus, offset by the overdrawn revenue balances of schools in deficit.
 This part of the balance can only be used by the Schools and are not available to the Council for general use.
 The Dedicated Schools Grant, which is used for related Schools expenditure as directed by the Schools Forum.
-The Organisational Change element of the reserve is £5.1m;
+The Organisational Change element of the reserve was zero as at 31 March 2019.